craigfisk/portfolio/README.md

 Each mobile segment was unique.
 In cosmetics companies, "sales associates" typically got into this type of work because they knew a lot about the category, like being close to the product and customers, and last about a year in the job.
 The best sales associates had a little black book of their top customers.
 When they left, it left with them.

 So really there are two phases to "capitalizing on Clinique sales associates at Macy's with ML."
-Digitizing what was on paper, and then applying ML to it for personalize customer interaction.
+Digitizing what was on paper, and then applying ML to it to  personalize customer interaction.

 Clinique is a renowned brand in skincare with innovative products and commitment to personalized customer interactions.
 As the beauty industry evolves, the opportunity for *high touch* by empowering sales associates as a unique differentiator is paramount.